stefanschramm/hcscrgen/README.md

-# hcscrgen - Home computer screen generator
+# hcscrgen - Home computer screen contents generator

 Takes an image file (for example in PNG format) and converts it to a memory image that can be loaded to the machine for displaying.